Fondation MIRA

 About Fondation MIRA:

-Founded in 1981, MIRA Foundation (MIRA) offers free guide dogs to people living with disabilities.
-By providing people with a disability a guide dog, MIRA hopes to increase their autonomy and mobility.
-MIRA gives guide dogs to people who fall into three different categories: blind and visually impaired, children with Autism Spectrum Disorder (ASD), and people with reduced mobility.
-Since its establishment, MIRA has offered more than 3,500 dogs to people with disabilities.
+Founded in 1981, Fondation MIRA (MIRA) offers free guide dogs to people living with disabilities.
+By providing handicapped people with a guide dog, MIRA hopes to increase their autonomy and mobility.
+The people MIRA helps fall into three different categories: blind and visually impaired, children with Autism Spectrum Disorder (ASD), and people with reduced mobility.
+The charity does not provide a breakdown of its program spending on these categories.

 My anchor